chrisl8/ArloBot/README.md

      - It outputs when it gets data from the propeller board
      - It encodes to the propeller board upon receiving twist messages
      - Nothing else
- - Get propeller_node and entire project to shut down cleanly upon kill_ros call
-   - RPLidar should shut off
-   - It complains about logging during shutdown, not sure if that can be fixed or not?
  - Finish conversion of anything left in my arlobot_ros1 folder and remove them.
  - Clean up unused convenience scripts
+   - Make sure they all still work.
+Some might just not work anymore and should be removed.
  - Clean up unused bits of code in the node service
  - Clean up unused bits of code in the website
  - Fully test and make work the rest of the website and node code